loot/loot/README.md

 - [x] Add a setting that lets users choose whether to use the viewer window or their own browser when viewing BOSS's report.
 - [x] Somehow implement filter settings memory for the BOSS report.
 - [ ] Implement checking of details part of report against previous report.
+- [x] Either remove the Bash Tag suggestions filter or implement their display in the report as a non-note message type.

 ## Optimisation